meerkatbhat/meerkatbhat/_posts/2020-05-31-Find your Author.md

 The only reason I sugest reading before watching is that movies leave out some deatials or add things in.
 Reading the original copy is much better.

- If you have any tips I should add email me at meerkatbhat@gmail.com